 Participants should be committed to the protection of natural resources and should be willing to take part in or implement programmes geared to safeguarding these resources and enhancing the wine heritage.
 It is of paramount importance that the site of the tourist experience features the unique characteristics of the region in order to guarantee the authenticity of the experience.
 Materials associated with the region and wine culture should be prominent in the decoration and iconography of the site.
 The interpretation of the site´s natural and cultural heritage by the personnel interacting with clients should be complemented with historical facts and authentic stories and from the region as a means of enhancing the customer experience.
 To this end, local human resources should be hired to the extent possible.
 These two factors make a significant contribution to the social and cultural sustainability of the destination and should therefore be a priority for participants.

-All participants will undertake to ensure all their promotional and informative material, on both physical and digital media, includes the image of the Wine and Wine Tourism Route of Porto and Northern Portugal, all the logos of the respective wine routes and wine tourism, as well as the destination brand for tourism in the region.
+All participants will undertake to ensure all their promotional and informative material, on both physical and digital media, includes the image of the Wine and Wine Tourism Route of Porto and Northern Portugal, all the logos of the respective wine routes and wine tourism, as well as the destination brand for tourism in the region, and workers make a big effort in this industry to become financially stable and have a good life as well.

 The four specific regions